The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 Free PlanPaid Plan

-Study Snapshot10 times a monthUnlimited
+Study Snapshot10 uses per monthUnlimited

-Consensus’s Useful Feature ③: Ask Paper
+Useful Feature 3: Ask Paper

 Free PlanPaid Plan

-Ask Paper10 interactions per monthUnlimited
+Ask Paper10 uses per monthUnlimited

 Consensus lets users save papers into lists and review their complete search history.

-Consensus’s Useful Feature ⑤: You Can Share Search Results
+Useful Feature 5: Share Search Results

-Consensus’s Pricing Plans
+Consensus Pricing Plans

 • Free Plan